28-Year-Old Linebacker – Arizona Cardinals

 Josh Bynes Contract Information:

-Agreed to a contract with the Lions in March of 2015.
+Signed a three-year contract with the Cardinals in March of 2018.

 To instantly reveal our fantasy analysis of every player – including Josh Bynes – simply subscribe now.